weddingsite/weddingsite.github.io/README.md

 weddingsite.github.io
 =====================

 Our wedding website!
-More to be added in a bit.
+The template is Prologue by HTML5 Up (http://html5up.net).